Tyrone Poole: Carolina Panthers

-Poole was selected by the Carolina Panthers in the first round (22nd overall) of the 1995 NFL Draft out of Fort Valley State University.
+Poole was selected by the Carolina Panthers in the first round (22nd overall) of the 1995 NFL draft out of Fort Valley State University.
 He was the second draft choice in Panthers history behind Kerry Collins.
 He spent three years anchoring the Panthers' secondary.

 Indianapolis Colts

 Poole was traded to the Indianapolis Colts in 1998 in exchange for a second-round selection in the 1999 NFL draft.
 He played three years for the Colts, starting almost every game.

 First stint with Broncos

 Poole signed with the Denver Broncos as a free agent before the 2001 season, however, he spent the entire 2001 NFL season on the reserve squad.
 He returned to full-time play for the 2002 season.

 New England Patriots

 Poole signed with the New England Patriots before the 2003 NFL season.
-Poole was a starting cornerback for the Patriots defense that led them to a 14-2 record and a victory in Super Bowl XXXVIII over the Carolina Panthers.
+The Patriots finished with a 14–2 record and had a victory in Super Bowl XXXVIII over the Carolina Panthers.

 Poole started the 2004 season again as a starting cornerback, but injured his knee in a Week 6 matchup with Seattle.
 Poole returned briefly for a few snaps near the end of a Week 14 game against Cincinnati, but was shut down after this and did not play again for the rest of the season.
 Still, the Patriots went on to win Super Bowl XXXIX, giving Poole his second Super Bowl ring, even though Poole did not play in the game due to his knee injury.

 For the 2005 season, Poole once again began the season as a starting cornerback.
 However, after playing against Oakland in Week 1, he injured his ankle and would not play again all season.
 The Patriots were eliminated in the divisional round and Poole parted ways with New England.